bichanna/Foray/README.md

 WARNING!!
 THIS LANGUAGE IS JUST A TOY AND IS IN DEVELOPMENT.

-I made the foray into learning Julia on the day 2022 started, so I thought it'd be nice to name this way.
+I made the foray into Julia on the day 2022 started.

 ```
 git clone https://github.com/bichanna/Foray.git